thespectacular314/Hangman-Game-C-Prog/README.md

     * This is NOT the most EFFICIENT Code.
 I have tried to keep it as basic as possible.
 Meanwhile, I'll still try to make it a better one and commit an update within this repo.

     * This is a part of my first-year project.
 If ANY mistakes are found please let me know.
 And ANY type of suggestions regarding this Project are welcomed.

+    * This project is yet to have a UI Implementation.

 - **ISSUES**
     * I have found two issues in this code, one being the runtime and accepting space characters " " (My code does not accept SPACES during Input).